 It’s important to be sure to leave a small gap between the wooden sections that you attach to your frame, as the wood will expand and contract with weather changes.

 6. Safety Precautions

 There are some very important safety precautions that you should take into consideration when building and constructing your wall.

 No loose screws

 First off, be sure that there are no loose screws or screws sticking out of your wall after the fixes, which could seriously injure you as you climb or boulder.
-This is especially important if you are building a wall for children or toddlers.
+This is especially important if you are building a child rock climbing wall for children or toddlers.

 Additionally, if you are building your wall out of wood, be sure that there are no splinters that could potentially get stuck in your fingers.
 Sand off these splinty areas with sandpaper and smoothen it out.

 Another safety precaution that should be taken into consideration before designing and constructing the wall is the fall zone.
 You’ll want to be sure that the area around your climbing wall is safe for falling and crash landing.
 Ensure there is sufficient room to put a sturdy crash pad or a mat.